 Set oven to 350F/180C.
 Please note, a higher temperature is NOT recommended.
 Wash the squash, especially around the stem and blossom ends where bacteria can collect.
 Place directly on a rack in the center of the oven, setting the timer for 90 minutes plus whatever time is left to preheat.

 When the squash is done, remove from the oven.
 Holding the squash with potholders, slice it pole to pole.
 Scoop out the seeds and discard.
 With the tines of a fork, scrape the flesh to separate the strands into noodles.

-NEVER MISS A RECIPE!
-For 'home delivery' of new recipes from A Veggie Venture, sign up here.
-Once you do, new recipes will be delivered, automatically, straight to your e-mail In Box.
+Once you do, new recipes will be automatically delivered straight to your e-mail In Box.

 MORE VEGETABLES COOKED WHOLE~ How to Roast a Whole Butternut Squash ~